 As with FHA loans, USDA loans also requires an upfront premium – 2 percent of the loan amount.
 The USDA allows borrowers to roll this fee into their financing and close on the loan without putting any money down.

 As with any home loan, borrowers wishing to finance with a USDA Guaranteed Rural Development Loan are subject to eligibility requirements, including income, property, credit, and area.
-Click here for more information on how you can get a USDA loan or contact one of our mortgage bankers.
+Contact one of our mortgage bankers.

 Buying your first home?
 Our Mortgage 101 Handbook is a great go-to for beginning homebuyers who want to know more about home financing, common terminology, mortgage products, and the loan process.